-During the Reporting Period, HHSL initiated the implementation of the SQAP, under which we may review the quality management capabilities, social accountability to employees and the work environment of select private label suppliers, including their compliance with ethical labour practices free of forced labour and child labour.
-The SQAP also contemplates the implementation of ongoing requalifications for private label merchandise suppliers through third-party audits on a periodic basis.
+During the Reporting Period, HHSL implemented the SQAP, under which we facilitated the mapping of three private brand suppliers and oversaw audits of 135 manufacturing facilities.
+These audits reviewed the quality management capabilities, social accountability to employees and the work environments of in-scope suppliers, including their compliance with ethical labour practices free of forced labour and child labour.
+Where a non-conformance is identified, HHSL will work with the supplier to develop appropriate corrective action plans and verify remediation efforts are successfully implemented.